 Organisations working with young people outside the formal education sector can apply to the youth strand.
 Funds are given to support activity called learning mobility which is a planned learning activity in another country.

 This part of Key Action 1 is managed by Ecorys UK as part of the UK National Agency.

 What activities are possible?

-There are three types of learning mobility activities for youth: youth exchanges; European Voluntary Service (EVS); and training/networking for youth workers.
+There are three types of learning mobility activities for youth: youth exchanges; training/networking for youth workers; and Volunteering projects.
 One or more activities can be combined into a mobility project, with a UK organisation or in some cases, an informal group of young people, working in partnership with one or more organisations from the Erasmus+ participating countries.

 Youth exchanges allow groups of young people (aged 13 to 30) from different countries to meet and live together for up to 21 days.
 During a youth exchange, participants work together on a chosen topic through a mix of workshops, exercises, debates, role-plays, simulations, outdoor activities etc. designed and prepared by them before the exchange.